WallarooLabs/wally/examples/pony/alerts_windowed/README.md

 ### Processing

-We examine each transaction at a stateless computation.
-If the amount is higher than a certain positive threshold, we create a deposit alert.
-If it's lower than a certain negative threshold, we create a withdrawal alert.
+We sum transaction totals in sliding windows, and when they're triggered, check if the sum is either above or below a thershold, at which point we send an alert.

 ### Output